Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Results

 Finally, as the space cooling demand increases due to the effects of climate change, the existing installed cooling capacity might eventually not be enough to meet the demand for space cooling in the case study buildings.
-Figure~\ref{fig:unmet_hours} shows the distribution of the number of hours per year in which the cooling demand is not met for each of the scenarios.
-Since the cooling systems were designed to meet the demand in the case of full occupancy in 2020, the systems are able to cope with the demands for every scenario in that year.
-By 2040, there are already four buildings with 1--5 hours where the cooling demand is not met for both full-load building operation scenarios.
-By 2060 there are already 15 buildings with 1--17 hours where the cooling demand is not met in the baseline case.
+For three buildings in the case study area, the installed cooling capacity was insufficient by 2060 in the baseline case, as shown in Figure~\ref{fig:unmet_hours}.
+For B1135, even at very low occupancy, the systems were unable to cope with future demands for a few hours per year.
 This problem is still observed in the WFH scenarios with elastic space allocation, as the buildings that are allowed to operate do so at full occupancy.
 In the case of zone-based, occupant-driven control, on the other hand, the demand is met for all buildings and for all hours of the year in each of the WFH scenarios.
+Thus, there is a tradeoff between decreased district-scale space cooling demand and optimized use of space in the elastic space allocation scenario, and increased system resilience in the zone-based, occupant-driven scenario.

-The number of unmet hours is small in all cases, and in real-life situations such a building operation might be acceptable for facility managers.
-Nevertheless, the trends shown demonstrate that climate change might indeed have an impact in the operation of existing building systems, even if relatively small.
+The number of unmet hours is small in all cases, and in real-life situations, such a building operation might be acceptable for facility managers.
+Nevertheless, the trends shown demonstrate that climate change might indeed have an impact on the operation of existing building systems, even if relatively small.
 Under such circumstances, an occupant-driven building operation might help cope with the effects of climate change.